joshuaguerin/Answer-Set-Programming-Algorithms/README.md

 We hope that this repository serves as a means for educators and learners alike to be inspired and grow their appreciation for the logic programming paradigm.

 ## What is ASP&#8704;?
 Pronounced "Answer Set Programming for all," this repository is designed to serve as an [Open Educational Repository](https://en.wikipedia.org/wiki/Open_educational_resources) (OER) for Answer Set Programming, in particular in the [Clingo](https://potassco.org/clingo/) dialect.
-The [universal quantifier](https://en.wikipedia.org/wiki/Universal_quantification), &#8704;, is an important symbol in logic (programming), ascribing properties to *everything* of a particular type or belonging to a particular set (hence, "for all") in logic programming.
-The upside-down 'A' also serves to reinforce the sort of misapplication of the term "algorithms," as it may or may not apply to a very declarative languages like the Clingo dialect.
+The [universal quantifier](https://en.wikipedia.org/wiki/Universal_quantification), &#8704;, is an important symbol in logic (programming), ascribing properties to *everything* of a particular type or belonging to a particular set (hence, "for all").
+The upside-down 'A' also serves to reinforce a sort of misapplication of the term "algorithms," as it may or may not apply to a declarative languages like the ASP family.

 In terms of overall design, our expected audiences are those who new to ASP and Clingo, but are looking to start or improve learning, and may be useful for those with an intermediate experience level as well.
 We hope that the overall structure will allow readers to learn ASP patterns "by example," to identify commonalities in program construction.